Riverkeeper: Riverkeeper

+Advocacy and actions

+Consolidated Edison

+In 1963, Consolidated Edison applied for a license from the Federal Power Commission to build a power station on the Hudson River at Storm King Mountain.
+Local opponents tried to block the plant.
+In 1965, the conflict became national news when Boyle wrote about it in an article in Sports Illustrated which also recounted Con Edison dumping dead fish in a landfill near its Indian Point power plant and conspiring with New York's Conservation Department to conceal the mass fish death.
+The legal battle continued for 17 years.
+At the end of 1980, Con Edison formally agreed to abandon its Storm King Mountain project, reduce fish kills at its power plants on the Hudson, and establish a $12 million research fund.

+The groundbreaking 1965 "Scenic Hudson Decision" by United States Court of Appeals for the Second Circuit for the first time gave citizens without financial interest in the outcome the right (legal standing) to sue for protection of the environment, including "the preservation of natural beauty and national historic sites".

 Opposition to nuclear power

 Riverkeeper has advocated for the closure of the Indian Point nuclear power plant.
 Riverkeeper argued that the power plant killed fish by taking in river water for cooling and that the power plant could cause "apocalyptic damage" if attacked by terrorists.
 Riverkeeper argued that the electricity provided by Indian Point could be fully replaced by renewable energy.
 After the closure, carbon emissions from electricity generation in New York state increased by 37% and the share of fossil fuel energy in the electric grid increased by 90%.

+In August 2023, Governor Kathy Hochul signed the “Save the Hudson” bill into law.
+Riverkeeper worked in collaboration with others to pass this law.
+According to the new legislation, it shall be unlawful to discharge any radiological substance into the Hudson River in connection with the decommissioning of a nuclear power plant.
+This put a stop on Holtec International's (the company decommissioning Indian Point) plan to dump wastewater into the Hudson.

+Since October 2023, Indian Point has transferred all spent nuclear fuel to dry cask storage.
+With this, the risk of an off-site radiological release is significantly lower, and the types of possible accidents significantly fewer.

 Opposition to hydropower

 In 2022, Riverkeeper called on New York to reject a $3 billion clean energy plan that would have supplied New York City with hydropower and lessened New York's reliance on fossil fuels.
 Riverkeeper opposed the hydropower plan, saying "This is not emission-free power."
 Riverkeeper's position was in stark contrast with many other environmental and clean-energy advocates who argued that the plan was needed to shift the region towards greener energy.
-Riverkeeper argued that construction of hydropower dams have adverse environment effects, but the hydropower station that New York was set to use had already been constructed which meant that most of the upfront environmental impact had already occurred.
+Riverkeeper argued that construction of hydropower dams have adverse environmental effects, but the hydropower station that New York was set to use had already been constructed which meant that most of the upfront environmental impact had already occurred.